-Join George Maestri for an in-depth discussion in this video Refining jaw weighting, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Refining jaw weighting, part of Maya: Character Rigging.

 Now that we have the vertices roughly assigned to the head, we still need to…fine-tune the action of the jaw and assign the vertices on the lower portion of…the face to that skeletal bone.…So, we can do this using the same techniques we used for the body.…We can use vertex painting,…we can use Component Editor, and so on.…I'm going to do this mostly in the Component Editor.…Now, before I do this, I'm going to create a small animation, so I'll have some…movement in that bone.…